 WELCOME — Thanks for dropping by!

 We’ll chat about different things from time to time.
-Our common ground probably centers around how to communicate in a way that builds strong, real relationships.
+Our common ground centers around how to communicate in a way that builds strong, real relationships.
 But we’ll also talk about productivity, writing, or just observations about life.
 My goal is to sit with you and look at life through fresh lenses.

 I found a writer’s conference hosted by a church curriculum publisher named Success With Youth.
 I attended, and talked to the editor after the sessions.
 I explained the class challenge.